 TCM visits the Four Wheel Camper factory in Woodland, California, and checks out the AEV Jeep Brute Sparrow, or at least half an AEV Jeep Brute Sparrow.
 Okay, we only saw the Sparrow.
 Jeepers!

 EDITOR’S NOTE: Since this article was published, Four Wheel Campers moved to a new factory.

-Since 1972, Four Wheel Campers has been focused on building extremely durable and ultra-lightweight aluminum framed pop-up truck campers for almost any truck you can imagine.
-While the company continues to refine this basic concept, their target never wavers from this simple and very popular formula.
+Since 1972, Four Wheel Campers has been focused on building extremely durable and ultra-lightweight aluminum-framed pop-up truck campers for almost any truck you can imagine.
+While the company continues to refine this basic concept, its target never wavers from this simple and very popular formula.